 Peach Cardamom Frozen Yogurt from Mountain Mama Cooks

 - generous 2 cups of peeled and diced fresh peaches

-- 1/2 cup sugar-free apricot preserves or any low-sugar apricot jam (see note at the end if you want to replace the apricot preserves with more peaches)
+- 1/2 cup sugar-free apricot preserves or any low-sugar apricot or peach jam (see notes)

 - Peel the peaches, remove pits, and cut into smallish chunks.
 (If your peaches are hard to peel, you can dip them into a pan of boiling water for a few seconds, but the peels came right off on the peaches I had.)

 - Put peaches into food processor fitted with a steel blade and process until they are pureed.